turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 ### 1. In your own words, what is the purpose of a function?

  Functions are a form of a statement but are not typically inclusive to all of the code on your page.
-They are intended to group data types into subcategories in order to better organize code and give the program direction on a specific task.
+They usually pertain to another statement such as a variable or a property and are intended to manipulate whatever they are targeting by grouping actions and information together.

 ### 2. What is a parameter?